From Scattered Requirements

 Stay in Sync — Forever

 This is where the PM Agent's continuous sync shines.
-When a PM updates a user story in JIRA, the PM Agent detects the change, cross-references affected Figma designs, updates all impacted Gherkin scenarios, notifies QA and dev via Slack, and regenerates the coverage matrix — all automatically.
+When a PM updates a user story in JIRA, the PM Agent detects the change, cross-references affected Figma designs, updates all impacted test scenarios, notifies QA and dev via Slack, and regenerates the coverage matrix — all automatically.

 No more "we didn't know the requirements changed."
 No more stale test cases testing old behavior.
 No more coverage gaps from undocumented changes.